MaxBartlett/STA199-Final-Project/project/project.md

     ## 2 Abstinent since high school          59
     ## 3 Sexually active since high school   239

 There is a surprising result here: not a single person who wasn't sexually active in high school is sexually active in college.
-Since we expect that many people who abstain from sex do so for religious reasons, we want to know if this an accurate within our data?
+Since we expect that many people who abstain from sex do so for religious reasons, we want to know if this an accurate hypothesis within our data?

 #### Religion and Abstinence